 Frontline Plus is stored in the sebaceous (oily) glands in the skin, so frequent bathing or swimming (more than weekly) can strip it from the skin and mean it is less effective.
 It is very important not to apply it just after a bath, and you cannot bathe your cat for 48 hour after using it.
 Frontline Plus has the advantage that the toxin used is not absorbed significantly by your cat, so if you are reluctant to use toxins in your pet, perhaps Frontline Plus is a good compromise.

 There is no actual reported resistance to flea medications according to the manufacturers of these products.
 There certainly are products that work better in certain situations though.
-The manufacturers of Frontline in particular have done extensive research into the topic, including getting samples of fleas from all over Australia.
+The manufacturers of Frontline in particular have done extensive research into the topic, including getting samples of fleas from all over the US.
 They have found no resistance problems, but report that most product failure is usually due to improper application or lack of concurrent environmental control.

 HOW TO TREAT THE ENVIRONMENT-INSIDE